Boulder, CO Demographics

 A map of Boulder's Population by Race

-Of the 482 places in Colorado, Boulder is the 12th most populous.
+Boulder is ranked the 12th most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Boulder was ranked the 12th most populous place in the 2020 Census.

 Boulder's White Population